puppeteer/puppeteer/new-docs/puppeteer.dialog.message.md

 string

-the message displayed in the dialog.
+The message displayed in the dialog.